patman77/SDCE_nanodegree_Term3_Project4_Capstone_System_Integration/README.md

 ##
 ### Optimization and System Design

 From the detection lab in the course, we initially tried the DL models to get a first understanding how traffic light detection.
 We derived the runtimes on a laptop GPU just to get a rough understanding of performances and runtimes.
-Later we switched to desktop GPUs to be comparable to the Titan X in Carla.
 We gained these initial insights:
 * "ssd_mobilenet_v1" from 2017, < 75 ms/frame
 * "rfcn_resnet101", <110 ms/frame
 * "faster_rcnn_inception_resnet_v2", <450 ms/frame

+Later we switched to desktop GPUs to be comparable to the Titan X in Carla.

 From the following video it can be seen that the better the model, the better the detections are, coming with higher runtimes (see above).

 [![tl detection on real world examples](./results/all_00000027.png)](https://youtu.be/xgD799cP8xs)

-Nevertheless we used ssd_mobilenet from 2018 (ssd_inception_v2_coco_2018_01_28) for lower runtimes in the beginning for 2 reasons:
+Nevertheless we used detector, pre-trained on COCO dataset from [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) — [ssd_inception_v2_coco_2018_01_28](http://download.tensorflow.org/models/object_detection/ssd_inception_v2_coco_2018_01_28.tar.gz) from 2018 for lower runtimes in the beginning for 2 reasons:
 * we started with tensorflow without GPU support, giving us over 400% CPU load
 * also on potential reviewers computers, there could be no GPU support, and we wanted to avoid that the reviewers system gets overloaded while testing on the simulator

 Additionally, we only analyze every Nth frame (N=2) to be on the safe side.

+As you can notice, our model was trained with Tensorflow 1.12.
+Thus, we converted it to be compatible with Tensorflow 1.3 using this [instructions](https://stackoverflow.com/questions/53927700/how-to-use-object-detection-api-with-an-old-version-of-tensorflow-v1-3-0).
+The same was done to other models, mentioned in this README.

 ## Results